teng10/qhack23_rydberg_graph/README.md

         - use neural atom QPU to simulate the evolution and hence the kernel
         - postprocess with SVM and proceed with classification
     - can we use a variant of the training procedure?
+    - Reason to use CAFQA - VQA's and many QML methods are sensitive to points where they are intialized.
+If they are initialized at proper points they may reach converegence faster and have a lower risk of getting stuck at local minimas.
+CAFQA converts the ansatz of VQA and QML methods into clifford circuits which are efficiently simulable on classical computers and obtains the intialization points.
+Once, we find the best intialization points using CAFQA, VQA's have been shown to reach better accuracies with faster converegcne rates.
+We envision similar acceleration for our QGNN approach.
     - see Figure 3: ![diagram](training_diagram.png)

 Useful demo: